Netcracker/KubeMarine/documentation/Troubleshooting.md

 **After all the manipulations, you need to apply the new configuration with the command** `sudo service auditd restart`

-## Failing during installation on Ubuntu OS with cloud-init
+## Failure During Installation on Ubuntu OS With Cloud-init

-### Issues related to updating apt repositories list
+### Issues Related to Updating Apt Repositories List

 * In the case of Ubuntu, difficulties may arise when the `cloud-init` and the `Kubemarine` work at the same time, in order to avoid potential problems, it is recommended that if the OS is just installed on the VM, do not start any `Kubemarine` procedures for ~10 minutes, so that the `cloud-init` service can finish its preparations.
     * You can find out the current status of `cloud-init` and wait on completion by using the command below:
     ```bash
     cloud-init status
     ```
-## Troubleshooting an installation that ended incorrectly
+## Troubleshooting an Installation That Ended Incorrectly

-* Sometimes the installation of kubemarine may not complete correctly, and for further analysis of the situation, kubemarine has a functionality that, before each procedure, collects information about installing a cluster on a node.
+* Sometimes the installation of KubeMarine may not complete correctly, and for further analysis of the situation, KubeMarine has a functionality that, before each procedure, collects information about installing a cluster on a node.

-### Analysis of the situation
+### Analysis of the Situation

 * When a user enters the node, along the path `/etc/kubemarine/kube_tasks` he can see the collected logs that were collected during the installation.
   * Logs are a set of files, namely: